biolink/biolink-model/index.md

 between entities.
 Biolink Model provides a schema for representing both nodes and edges.

-The model itself can be divided into a few parts,
+The model itself can be divided into a few parts:
 * Entities (subjects and objects)
 * Predicates (relationships between core concepts)
 * Associations (statements including evidence and provenance)